MannLabs/alphapeptdeep/README.md

-Next, it is highly recommended to use a separate [conda virtual environment](https://docs.conda.io/en/latest/), as otherwise *dependency conflicts can occur with already existing packages*.
+Next, it is highly recommended to use a separate [conda virtual environment](https://docs.conda.io/en/latest/), as otherwise dependency conflicts can occur with already existing packages
 ``` bash
 conda create --name peptdeep python=3.9 -y
 conda activate peptdeep